-60. In 2010, after Ms. Graham completed a tour in Afghanistan, she was sent to a hotel in approximately 127 male members of the Canadian Armed Forces.
+60. In 2010, after Ms. Graham completed a tour in Afghanistan, she was sent to a hotel in Cyprus for mandatory decompression before returning to Canada.
+At this hotel, there were approximately 127 male members of the Canadian Armed Forces.
 Ms. Graham and one other woman were the only female members of the Canadian Armed Forces present at the hotel at the time.